the-standard/ibco/README.md

 ## Deployment
 There a few options for deploying the IBCO contracts.
 ### Deployment for frontend development
-This script is deploys to a local fork of the mainnet, with "standard" parameters.
-It also prepares and activates the IBCO so that it is "customer-ready".
+This script deploys to a local fork of the mainnet, with "standard" parameters.
+It also prepares and activates the IBCO, so that it is "customer-ready".

 Firstly, follow [installation](#installation) and [mainnet fork setup](#mainnet-fork-setup).